Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ## Where to store data

-On LUMI there are several disk areas: home, projects, scratch (LUMI-P) and fast flash-backed scratch (LUMI-F).
+On LUMI, there are several disk areas: home, projects, scratch (LUMI-P) and fast flash-backed scratch (LUMI-F).
 Please familiarize yourself with the areas and their specific purposes.